joshuafuller/cotgenerator/README.md

 As of version 1.7.0, a chat function has been added to allow text communication between CoT Beacon and anyone else on the TAK network.
 This supports UDP, TCP and SSL protocols, but only sends/receives messages through the "All Chat Rooms" group in TAK.
 A screenshot of the window is shown below.
 Note that these messages are not saved between app restarts, and messages can only be sent/received when the service is running.

+Also, please be aware that my testing with SSL servers has shown that I can only receive chat messages in Beacon, not send.
+The reason for this is unclear, but it may be a configuration issue on the Discord TAK server (the only one I've been able to test with).
+Chat works both-ways for UDP and TCP protocols, however.

+There is also a

 | Beacon Chat |
 :--:|
 ![20 Icons Elevated](docs/screenshots/ui_chat.jpg)|